 Côtes-de-Bergerac

-The Côtes-de-Bergerac appellation is one of the Bergerac terroir appellations recognized by the decree of September 11, 1936, for red or white wines produced in the Bergerac district in accordance with an area established and defined by the INAO.
+The Côtes-de-Bergerac appellation is one of the appellations of the Bergerac region recognized by the decree of September 11, 1936, for red or white wines produced in the Bergerac district within a specific area established and defined by the INAO.

-The Côtes-de-Bergerac vineyards are crossed from east to west by the Dordogne River and watered by many of its tributaries.
-Geologically, the outcrops in the region are mainly linked to the Tertiary and Quaternary periods.
-The Côtes-de-Bergerac vineyards extend over hilly landscapes (boulbènes and limestone terreforts on the slopes of Monbazillac) and plateaus (Tertiary limestone plateaus and Quaternary gravel) that are largely sunny, on both banks of the Dordogne River.
-Here you will find terroirs of character that are perfectly showcased by estates such as Château Tour des Gendres, Vignoble des Verdots, and Domaine de l'Ancienne Cure.
+The Côtes-de-Bergerac vineyard is crossed from east to west by the Dordogne River and irrigated by many of its tributaries.
+Geologically, the region’s outcrops are primarily associated with the Tertiary and Quaternary periods.
+The vineyards of Côtes-de-Bergerac extend across landscapes of hillsides (limestone boulbènes and terreforts on the slopes of Monbazillac) and plateaus (Tertiary limestone plateaus and Quaternary gravel) that are largely sunny, on both banks of the Dordogne.
+Here, distinctive terroirs are perfectly showcased by estates such as Château Tour des Gendres, Vignoble des Verdots, and Domaine de l'Ancienne Cure.

-Côtes-de-Bergerac red wines are made from the best selections of each winegrower and are usually aged in barrels.
-They are a more full-bodied type of wine than red Bergerac and do not correspond to a specific geographical area.
-Côtes-de-Bergerac wines are subject to lower yields than Bergerac wines.
-Cabernet Sauvignon, Cabernet Franc, Merlot Noir, Côt, and Malbec give Côtes-de-Bergerac red wines their intense dark color.
-Structured and complex, they have aromas of candied fruits such as prunes.
+Côtes-de-Bergerac red wines are made from the finest selections of each winemaker and are most often aged in barrels.
+They represent a fuller-bodied style of wine than Bergerac red and are not tied to a specific geographical area.
+Côtes-de-Bergerac wines are subject to lower yields than Bergerac.
+Cabernet Sauvignon, Cabernet Franc, Merlot Noir, Côt, or Malbec give Côtes-de-Bergerac red wines their intense, dark color.
+Structured and complex, they feature aromas of candied fruits such as prunes.
 Their exceptional tannic structure gives them excellent aging potential.
-They reach their full potential after 5 or 6 years and can be kept for another 5 to 10 years, depending on the vintage.
-Côtes-de-Bergerac white wines are divided into three categories: semi-dry, sweet, and very sweet, depending on their sugar content.
-Côtes-de-Bergerac Moelleux wines account for the bulk of production.
-They are made from a blend of three classic grape varieties, Sémillon, Sauvignon, and Muscadelle, with Sémillon being the preferred variety.
+They reach their full potential around 5 or 6 years and can age for another 5 to 10 years depending on the vintage.
+Côtes-de-Bergerac white wines are divided into three categories: demi-sec, moelleux, and doux, depending on their sugar content.
+Côtes-de-Bergerac Moelleux account for the bulk of production.
+They are made from a blend of three classic grape varieties—Sémillon, Sauvignon, and Muscadelle—with Sémillon being the primary variety.

-The Côtes-de-Bergerac vineyards are crossed from east to west by the Dordogne River and watered by many of its tributaries.
-Geologically, the outcrops in the region are mainly linked to the Tertiary and Quaternary periods.
-The Côtes-de-Bergerac vineyards extend over hilly landscapes (boulbènes and limestone terreforts on the slopes of Monbazillac) and plateaus (Tertiary limestone plateaus and Quaternary gravel) that are largely sunny, on both banks of the Dordogne River.
-Here you will find terroirs of character that are perfectly showcased by estates such as Château Tour des Gendres, Vignoble des Verdots, and Domaine de l'Ancienne Cure.
+The Côtes-de-Bergerac vineyard is crossed from east to west by the Dordogne River and irrigated by many of its tributaries.
+Geologically, the region’s outcrops are primarily associated with the Tertiary and Quaternary periods.
+The vineyards of Côtes-de-Bergerac extend across landscapes of hillsides (limestone boulbènes and terreforts on the slopes of Monbazillac) and plateaus (Tertiary limestone plateaus and Quaternary gravel) that are largely sunny, on both banks of the Dordogne.
+Here, distinctive terroirs are perfectly showcased by estates such as Château Tour des Gendres, Vignoble des Verdots, and Domaine de l'Ancienne Cure.

-Côtes-de-Bergerac red wines are made from the best selections of each winegrower and are usually aged in barrels.
-They are a more full-bodied type of wine than red Bergerac and do not correspond to a specific geographical area.
-Côtes-de-Bergerac wines are subject to lower yields than Bergerac wines.
-Cabernet Sauvignon, Cabernet Franc, Merlot Noir, Côt, and Malbec give Côtes-de-Bergerac red wines their intense dark color.
-Structured and complex, they have aromas of candied fruits such as prunes.
+Côtes-de-Bergerac red wines are made from the finest selections of each winemaker and are most often aged in barrels.
+They represent a fuller-bodied style of wine than Bergerac red and are not tied to a specific geographical area.
+Côtes-de-Bergerac wines are subject to lower yields than Bergerac.
+Cabernet Sauvignon, Cabernet Franc, Merlot Noir, Côt, or Malbec give Côtes-de-Bergerac red wines their intense, dark color.
+Structured and complex, they feature aromas of candied fruits such as prunes.
 Their exceptional tannic structure gives them excellent aging potential.
-They reach their full potential after 5 or 6 years and can be kept for another 5 to 10 years, depending on the vintage.
-Côtes-de-Bergerac white wines are divided into three categories: semi-dry, sweet, and very sweet, depending on their sugar content.
-Côtes-de-Bergerac Moelleux wines account for the bulk of production.
-They are made from a blend of three classic grape varieties, Sémillon, Sauvignon, and Muscadelle, with Sémillon being the preferred variety.
+They reach their full potential around 5 or 6 years and can age for another 5 to 10 years depending on the vintage.
+Côtes-de-Bergerac white wines are divided into three categories: demi-sec, moelleux, and doux, depending on their sugar content.
+Côtes-de-Bergerac Moelleux account for the bulk of production.
+They are made from a blend of three classic grape varieties—Sémillon, Sauvignon, and Muscadelle—with Sémillon being the primary variety.

-Buy the best wines from the Côtes-de-Bergerac region in a private sale!
+Buy the best wines from the Côtes-de-Bergerac region at a private sale!

 -20€